 Q* 6: 39-40 / Luke 6: 39-40 = Matthew 5: 14, 10: 24-25

 39 Can a blind person show the way to another blind person?
 Won’t they both fall into a pit?
 40 A disciple is not superior to his Master, it is enough for him to become like his Master.

-Commentary: Here Yeshua explains why you have to follow and obey a Master like Yeshua himself.
+Commentary: Here Yahshua explains why you have to follow and obey a Master like Yahshua himself.

 You need such a master because as a disciple you have too little experience in the path that you must follow, so without proper guidance from a qualified teacher you will fall from the path, you will fail.